albrow/fipple/README.md

 ![Example Failed Test Output](http://oi59.tinypic.com/rj37kk.jpg)

+If the response contains JSON, it will automatically be formatted for you.
+You can also turn the colorization off via the `Colorize` option.
+(With colorization off, the body of the response will be the same color as all other text, instead of dark grey-ish).

 ### Table-Driven Tests

 Fipple works great for table-driven tests.
 Let's say that you wanted to test validations for